 However, at the Labour Office you will receive a list of all documents you’ll have to provide.

-If you apply for a job and you don’t have a Non Im “B” Visa yet, you must bring all other papers to the labor office and they will issue a “WP3” form, which you have to take to a Thai Embassy in one of neighboring countries to rapply for a Non Immigrant Visa, Class “B”, usually with one entry only.
+If you apply for a job and you don’t have a Non Im “B” Visa yet, you must bring all other papers to the labor office and they will issue a “WP3” form, which you have to take to a Thai Embassy in one of the neighboring countries to apply for a Non Immigrant Visa, Class “B”.
+Usually with one entry only.

-However, after the new regulations you will only get a 3-month Visa with only 1 entry, stating that you’ll have to show your work permit next time you apply for a Visa.
+After the new regulations the embassy you will only issue a 3-month Visa with only 1 entry, stating that you’ll have to show your work permit next time you apply for a Visa.

 Workpermits are now issued always for 1 Year, independently of the validation of your visa.
 This makes it a little easier.
 Some years ago you had to extend your workpermit always together with your Business Visa.